The Wadi Rum Desert

 Hot evening meals are provided each night (except in Amman) and you can expect chicken, lamb meat balls, potatoes, rice, fresh vegetables and salads.
 We can cater for most dietary requirements on request.

 Please be aware that the water in Jordan is not drinkable.
-You should bring a water filter or purification tablets with you.
 Bottled water can be purchased in nearly all towns and villages but not in the desert.
-Whilst trekking in the desert we will carry an ample supply of unfiltered water with us.
+Whilst trekking in the desert we will carry an ample supply of filtered water with us.

 Accommodation